gnanadeep30805/Smart_Attendance_Management_System/README.md

 ## 📄 License

-This project is developed as an academic/capstone project.
+This project is developed as an capstone project.

 License information will be added as the project reaches its release stage.